magic/transmute/README.md

 update @magic dependencies to use npm packages instead of github

 ##### 0.0.5
-extract state from html and markdown files allow usage of state variables in markdown and html
+* extract state from html and markdown files
+* allow usage of state variables in markdown and html

 ##### 0.0.6 - unreleased
-pass options from LexLex to marked.Lexer only implant state in html if it has not been passed as argument
+* pass options from LexLex to marked.Lexer
+* only implant state in html if it has not been passed as argument
+* correctly camelCase object keys for html tags

 [npm-image]: https://img.shields.io/npm/v/@magic/transmute.svg
 [npm-url]: https://www.npmjs.com/package/@magic/transmute